 Founded by Malaysian-born Norsham Mohamad-Garcia, the three-day event sought to promote inclusivity and the power of choice in fashion.
 She believes the modest-style fashion week will cause a wow effect and will resonate with many.
 In an Instagram post, she said, “I believe that in America, there are a lot of mass markets behind which identity is lost.
 Modest designers are very creative and create unique clothes.
 Americans are very fond of original clothes, and the thirst for exclusivity is a big plus for modest designers.”

-Expanding the Existing Market
+Expanding the Existing Modest fashion Market

 The trend of modest clothing in the US can mean great opportunities for many SMEs globally who specialise in Islamic and modest fashion.
-Nevertheless, to break into the market, one must first understand why modest fashion has been increasing its presence in the US and globally.
+Nevertheless, to break into the market, one must first understand why this fashion has been increasing its presence in the US and globally.

-The State of the Global Islamic Economy Report 2019/20 states Muslims spent an estimated US$283 billion on clothing alone in 2018, and cites the hot growth sectors for modest fashion in 2020 are luxury modest fashion, modest active wear, men’s modest fashion, mobile commerce and circular fashion.
+The State of the Global Islamic Economy Report 2019/20 states Muslims spent an estimated US$283 billion on clothing alone in 2018, and cites the hot growth sectors for modest wear in 2020 are luxury modest fashion, modest active wear, men’s modest fashion, mobile commerce and circular fashion.

 According to a report published by Spire Research and Consulting in 2019, Modest wear – Fashion wakes up to modesty, the global apparel market is valued at US$3 trillion, and Muslim consumers are expected to spend more than US$368 billion on fashion by 2021.
 The report chalks up the growth drivers for this trend to be the change in consumer landscape, the fashion industry’s modest turn and the influence of the internet.